Official websites use .mil

-WASHINGTON (NNS) -- Naval Facilities Engineering Command (NAVFAC) held a change of command and retirement ceremony at the Washington Navy Yard, Oct.
-19.
+WASHINGTON - Naval Facilities Engineering Systems Command (NAVFAC) held a change of command and retirement ceremony at the Washington Navy Yard Aug.
+12.

 Rear Adm.
-John W. Korka relieved Rear Adm.
-Bret J. Muilenburg and became the 45th commander of NAVFAC and chief of Civil Engineers.
-Before the ceremony, Korka was promoted to rear admiral (upper half) by Vice Chief of Naval Operations Adm.
-William F. Moran.
+Dean VanderLey relieved Rear Adm.
+John W. Korka and became the 46th commander of NAVFAC and chief of Civil Engineers.
+The ceremony was officiated by Chief of Naval Operations Adm.
+Michael Gilday.

-Muilenburg, who assumed duties as commander, NAVFAC and chief of Civil Engineers on Nov.
-4, 2015, reflected on his time with NAVFAC.
+Korka, who assumed duties as commander of NAVFAC and chief of Civil Engineers on Oct.
+19, 2018, reflected on his time with NAVFAC.

 “For the past three years, it has been a distinct honor and an absolute privilege to serve as the commander of NAVFAC and as the Navy’s 45th chief of civil engineers,” Korka said.”

 “I was honored to support meaningful missions of significance during a complex period of time fraught with unpredictability."

 In his remarks, VanderLey thanked family and friends for their sacrifices, support, and mentoring throughout his career.